Koj-Kyo/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Fri Mar 07 2025
+Last update on Sat Mar 08 2025

-**300 day before 2026 ⏱** days before new years
+**299 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with horror, by Gabot ❤️
+🤖 This README.md is updated with love, by Gabot ❤️